apurvacreator/system-design/SOLID/Interface_Segragation_Principle/README.md

 ## Interface Segregation Principle

-### No client should be forced to deplend on methods it does not use.
+### No client should be forced to depend on methods it does not use.

 ### Techniques to identify violations of ISP